0900: Today is Day 2 of our Canadian Road trip (Read about Day 1 here). We are going from Kamloops, British Columbia to

 Before long, we got to Valemount.
-Valemount is a the nearest village/community to the west of Jasper National Park and also the nearest to Mount Robson Provincial Park, home to Mount Robson, the tallest mountain in the Canadian Rockies.
-Another place to spend time if you are a fan of outdoor recreation, but we were only here for a pit-stop (and to buy tooth paste)
+Valemount is a the nearest village/community to the West of Jasper National Park and also the nearest to Mount Robson Provincial Park, which is home to Mount Robson, the tallest mountain in the Canadian Rockies.
+Valemount another place to spend time if you are a fan of outdoor recreation, but we were only here for a pit-stop (and to buy tooth paste)

-Soon after Valemount you turn east on to Highway 16 (also known at the Yellow-Head Highway) toward Jasper, and this is where it gets really breathtaking.
+Soon after Valemount, you turn East on to Highway 16 (also known at the Yellow-Head Highway) towards Jasper, and this is where it gets really breathtaking.
 You start to see the imposing Mount Robson in the distance.

 As well as being the highest in the Canadian Rockies, Mount Robson is also the second highest peak entirely in British Columbia, behind Mount Waddington in the Coast Range.